 Emily Wilson is professor of Classical Studies and graduate chair of the Program in Comparative Literature & Literary Theory at the University of Pennsylvania.
 Wilson attended Oxford University (Balliol College B.A. and Corpus Christi College M.Phil.) and Yale University (Ph.D.).
 In 2006, she was named a Fellow of the American Academy in Rome in Renaissance & Early Modern scholarship.
 She lives in Philadelphia with her three daughters and three cats.

 In November 2017, Wyatt Mason profiled Professor Wilson in The New York Times Magazine.
 “When I first read these lines early this summer in The Paris Review, which published an excerpt, I was floored.
 I’d never read an “Odyssey” that sounded like this.
 It had such directness, the lines feeling not as if they were being fed into iambic pentameter because of some strategic decision but because the meter was a natural mode for its speaker.”

 She returned to the College in October 2018.
-Read how one student reacted to Adichie’s visit to campus.
+Read how one student reacted to her visit.

-- “Beyond Fundamentalism: Confronting Religious Extremism in the Age
+- Reza Aslan, “Beyond Fundamentalism: Confronting Religious Extremism in the Age

 - Rebecca Skloot, “The Immortal Life of Henrietta Lacks”